 Whilst all media may be made from the basic ingredients this is time consuming and may predispose to contamination.
-For convenience most media are available as ready mixed powders or as 10x and 1x liquid media.
-All commonly used media are listed in the Sigma-Aldrich Life Science Catalogue.
+For convenience, many commonly used media are available as ready mixed powders or as 10x and 1x liquid media.
+All commonly used media are listed in the Sigma-Aldrich online catalogue.
 If powder or 10x media are purchased it is essential that the water used to reconstitute the powder or dilute the concentrated liquid is free from mineral, organic and microbial contaminants.
 It must also be pyrogen free and of tissue culture grade.
-In most cases water prepared by reverse osmosis and resin cartridge purification with a final resistance of 16-18M Ω is suitable.
-Once prepared, the media should be filter sterilised before use.
+In most cases water prepared by reverse osmosis and resin cartridge purification with a final resistance of 16-18M $\Omega$ is suitable.
+Once prepared the pH of the medium should be adjusted appropriately, and then the media filter sterilised before use.